chrisdrifte/chrisdrifte/README.md

 ## Off-Screen

-I've spent more than 22 years living outside my home country, working jobs that range from stand-up comedy and carpentry, to teaching English and playing music in the street.
-I've published books, run marathons, and even walked Spain coast-to-coast.
-When I'm not working, I'm rock climbing or organizing hikes.
+I have a great love for adventure.
+With more than 22 years living outside my home country, I've been a stand-up comic, radio host, carpenter, English teacher, street musician, and published author.
+I competed nationally in rock climbing (USA), walked Spain coast-to-coast, and climbed Mt.
+Fuji.
+I organize hikes or run half marathons most weekends.
 Life is never boring!

 Find me on [LinkedIn](https://www.linkedin.com/in/chris-drifte/) or [join me on a hike](https://www.instagram.com/hike.barcelona/).